Embiid scores 35, 76ers dominate Celtics in 106-96 win

 Embiid seized on his absence and finished the opening period with 12 points.

+“He takes advantage of every single bump,” Celtics coach Brad Stevens said of Embiid’s success getting to the line.

-Boston’s lack of success defending Embiid prompted coach Brad Stevens to insert 7-foot-5 Tacko Fall late in the first half and again early in the third quarter.
+Boston’s lack of success defending Embiid prompted Stevens to insert 7-foot-5 Tacko Fall late in the first half and again early in the third quarter.

 It pushed Embiid out of the lane, but he was able to pass out of double teams.
 He helped his teammates find their shot in the second quarter.
 Green had three 3-pointers and 11 points during a 15-0 run that put Philadelphia in front 52-37.
 Green was 5 of 6 from 3 on the night.